 bin size

-bin size jitter, FWHM, RMS, quantization error
+bin size, jitter, FWHM, RMS, quantization error

-Our TDCs are not implemented on FPGA platforms, but are realized using dedicated ASICs that ensure a controlled and highly uniform bin size.
+Our high-end TDCs, such as xHPTDC8 and xTDC4 are realized using dedicated ASICs that ensure a controlled and highly uniform bin size.
 Consequently, residual jitter contributions are substantially smaller than the inherent quantization error.
 For short time intervals, the measurement uncertainty is therefore predominantly governed by the bin size.
+Under these conditions, the maximum error approaches approximately half a bin, the root mean square (RMS) error amounts to about 0.8 bins, and the full width at half maximum (FWHM) corresponds to roughly 2 bins.

 The cycle-to-cycle jitter of cronologic TDCs is much lower than their bin size.
 Therefore you can expect an RMS error below half the bin size for your measurements. (© cronologic GMBH & Co.
 KG)